-Can I Get a Car Loan with No Credit Check?
+How to Get a Car Loan With No Credit Check

 It is possible to get a car loan with no credit check.
 The experience of shopping for a new car is different for every person.
 Some people absolutely love it.
 They look forward to checking out all the models, colors, and options.
 They love the test drives.
 They even love negotiating the deal.
 Others find the whole thing a painful, anxiety-raising process that they would just as soon avoid entirely.
 For most people, however, it’s a mixed bag.
 They enjoy some parts of the process while other parts, not so much.

 One part that no one seems to enjoy is being scrutinized for a car loan.
 This is especially true for those folks with bad credit.

 What You Will Need to Get a Car Loan

 Having bad credit or no credit doesn’t mean a lender will give you a loan without some proof that you are good for paying it back.
 It simply means that they are willing to take a chance on you based on information other than your credit scores.
 That information will almost certainly include proof of steady employment.
 Be prepared to show your potential lender pay stubs from your work going back as far as you can.
 The longer you have been employed at your present job, the better.
 How much you are earning will also matter.

 Again, the more the better, but figure on a minimum income of at least $1,000 a month.

 You will also likely be required to make a down payment.
 Its size will vary according to several factors including the specific lender, the particular car you are purchasing, and your employment situation.
 A larger down payment is always better for you, though.
 The lender is more likely to approve a loan for a smaller amount on a deal that comes with more equity up-front.
 Further, a larger down payment indicates your seriousness regarding the loan process.